Previous dayMarch 25, 2026Next day

 192.3 km---✓ ReviewedUSGS →

-This magnitude 4.2 event was detected 87 km WNW of San Antonio de los Cobres, Argentina on March 25, 2026, with origin time 23:04 UTC.
-The event originated approximately 192.3 km below the surface, classifying it as intermediate depth.
+March 25, 2026 brought a magnitude 4.2 earthquake 87 km WNW of San Antonio de los Cobres, Argentina, logged at 23:04 UTC.
+At a depth of 192.3 km, the event was intermediate depth.
 Coordinates: -24.051°, -67.159°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25